 From the ShipBob dashboard, you can filter all orders by status and track real-time inventory levels.

 “We want to continue to become a more multichannel brand and work with bigger retailers.
 We’ve done some B2B orders with ShipBob, including Urban Outfitters, and now we’re in talks with some larger wholesale accounts.”

 More than ever, growing a successful ecommerce business is all about building supply chain resilience.

 From bad weather to manufacturing delays, anything can disrupt the supply chain at any time.
 And what we learned from the pandemic and beyond is disruptions can happen when we least expect them.

 To optimize your supply chain and build resilience, you will not only need access to a robust supply chain infrastructure and technology but also access to logistics experts.

 Many ecommerce businesses don’t have supply chain or inbound and outbound logistics experts on staff, which can make it difficult to foresee any possible disruptions that can be avoided or planned for ahead of time.

 However, 3PLs like ShipBob bring years of industry expertise to the table.
 ShipBob stays up-to-date on the current state of the industry to help ensure that your supply chain continues to run smoothly despite unexpected events and possible disruptions.

-In the event that there is a disruption, ShipBob’s best-in-class customer service team is in constant communication with merchants and informs of any possible disruptions to their supply chain.
+In the event that there is a disruption, ShipBob’s best-in-class customer service team is in constant communication with merchants and informs them of any possible disruptions to their supply chain.